Learn about our materials

 Foam

-All our foam conforms with fire regulations.
+All of our foam conforms with the 1988 fire regulations.

 Dyeing